kurko/blog/obsidian/essay/_posts/2022-10-16-blogging-manifesto.md

 I've experimented through that pendulum more than I'd like to admit.
 From admin panels with Rails (full control, requires software engineering knowledge), Wordpress/Ghost/Substack (quick publishing, good for laypeople but makes changes difficult), to static pages on Netlify with Ember.js (for offline support), and lately [Jekyll](https://jekyllrb.com) (plain files).
 But the whole list of ideals was never satisfied.
 Jekyll is supported by Github for free, but having to open a terminal to `git-commit` my markdown files is far from being a pleasure.

-It sounds like splitting hair because, after all, it's just... blogging, and the whole world is doing it.
-However, parallel to this *analysis-paralysis* in one area, in another I was thriving: I write a lot in Obsidian on my personal computer, it just stays private.
-The more fundamental Obsidian became in my process, the more I realized that maybe, *just maybe*, if I could somehow combine blog and Obsidian, publishing my notes into [Jekyll](https://jekyllrb.com) hosted on [Github](https://github.com/kurko/blog), then maybe I might have solved all - or most of - those problems that bothered in the past.
+It sounds like splitting hair because, after all, it's just... blogging, and the whole world has done it.
+However, concurrent to this *analysis-paralysis* in one area, on another I was actually thriving: I was writing a lot in Obsidian on my personal computer, it just happens to stay private.
+The more fundamental Obsidian became in my process, the more I realized that maybe, *just maybe*, if I could somehow combine blogging and Obsidian, publishing my notes into [Jekyll](https://jekyllrb.com) hosted on [Github](https://github.com/kurko/blog), then maybe I might had solved all - or most of - those problems that bothered in the past.

 ### Wait, but why Obsidian for note taking?